akashs101199/akashs101199/README.md

 **The Problem:** Traditional ATS miss 75% of qualified candidates by relying on keyword matching.
 Critical for emerging roles like Agentic AI Engineering where standardized descriptions don't exist.

-**The Solution:** Production-ready multi-agent system that performs deep semantic analysis to understand candidate qualifications holistically.
+**The Solution:** Production-ready multi-agent system powered by LLMs that performs deep semantic analysis to understand candidate qualifications holistically through natural language reasoning.

 #### 🤖 5-Agent Architecture